Voting in a European election

 How are the votes counted?

 The ballot papers are sent to the count centre for each constituency.
 The candidate’s agents are allowed to supervise the count.
-Each ballot box is opened and the number of ballot papers in each box is checked against the return furnished by the presiding officer.
+The number of ballot papers in each box is checked against the number of recorded votes.
 Invalid papers are rejected.

-The ballot papers are sorted according to the first preferences recorded for each candidate and counted.
-At the end of the first count, any candidate who has received the quota of votes or more than the quota of votes is deemed to be elected.
+The ballot papers are sorted according to the first preference votes recorded for each candidate and counted.
+At the end of the first count, any candidate who has received the quota of votes or more, is deemed to be elected.

 When a candidate receives more than the quota of votes, their surplus of votes is proportionally transferred to the remaining candidates.